 Stir to combine and whisk until smooth.

-Sprinkle in the salt and stir.
+Sprinkle with salt and stir.

 Pour into a glass jar.

 Cool in the fridge for about 30 minutes.